Celia Cruz: Later years

 In 1990, Cruz managed to return to Cuba.
 She was invited to make a presentation at the Guantanamo Bay Naval Base.
-When she came out of this presentation she took in a bag a few grams of earth from Cuba, the same one she asked to be placed in her coffin when she died.
+When she came out of this presentation she took a few grams of Cuban soil in a bag; at her request, this bag would later be placed in her coffin when she died.
 In 1994, she received the National Endowment for the Arts award from the then President Bill Clinton, which is the highest recognition granted by the United States government to an artist.